bseverns/bseverns.github.io/MN42/README.md

 7. Use the **Take Control** toggles per slot before sending live pot data to avoid on-stage jumps.
 Encoders still stream immediately.
 8. Need hardware-free testing?
 Toggle the **Start simulator** button—the runtime swaps transports and replays canned manifest/state frames.

+## Slot Architecture Cheat Sheet

+- Every slot now exposes its per-slot envelope follower payload.
+The editor’s **Envelope Follower** block lets you park a follower index, pick a filter shape, and dial in frequency, Q, oversample count, smoothing, baseline, and gain without leaving the browser.
+- ARG lives per-slot too.
+The **ARG Combiner** panel flips the enable flag, locks the math method, and routes sources A/B with the same coarse/fine nudging as the hardware encoders.
+- The slot details panel mirrors the new firmware schema: EF index, filter, dynamics, baseline/gain, plus the ARG mode and source map stream live next to the MIDI stats.
+- `runtime.js` normalises staged JSON so the firmware always gets properly-shaped `ef`/`arg` bundles, and it now digests live `slot_patch` frames from the bridge to keep the UI in sync when the hardware mutates slots.

 ## Accessibility & Controls

 - Every control carries a label and large hit target.
 Slot focus follows arrow keys; hold `Shift` for coarse/fine changes on numeric inputs just like the hardware.
 - The connection pill announces changes through an ARIA live region, and telemetry painting is throttled to animation frames so assistive tech stays responsive.
+- Selecting a SysEx slot reveals a hex template field.
+Enter space-separated bytes plus `XX`/`MSB`/`LSB` placeholders—the UI normalises the case and the firmware swaps in live values on send.

 ## Runtime Contract